stfc/PSyclone/doc/user_guide/configuration.rst

                         between elements of the array in which each thread accumulates its local reduction.
 (This prevents false sharing of cache lines by different threads.)
+VALID_PSY_DATA_PREFIXES Which class prefixes are allowed to be used in any
+                        PSyData related transformations.
+See :ref:`psy_data`
+                        for details.
 ======================= =======================================================

 Common Sections